fumeapp/docs/content/en/fume-cli.md

 ---
-title: fume CLI
+title: Setup the CLI
-description: 'Installing the Fume CLI'
+description: 'Setting up the Fume CLI'
-position: 2
+position: 4
 category: 'Guide'
 ---

 Install the CLI using `yarn` or `npm`